run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/use/manage-a-ticket-with-Kanban.md

 1. Access the functionality Ticket Management through the main menu Processes
     \> Request and Incident Management \> Service Request and Incident;

-2. Click on the ticket view in the Attendant mode, through the button ;
+2. Click on the ticket view in the Attendant mode, through the button "Per attendant";

 3. Filter the cards view;